Peaceful Parenting Examples Age 7 - 11

 You feel like snapping at her, but that's your signal to Stop, Drop (whatever you were doing) and Breathe.
 Upon reflection, you realize that your irritation is because she just keeps pushing your limits.
 You consider that maybe all this pushing comes from her need to feel more independent.
 You remember that you can always find a win win solution.
 But tempers are definitely flaring, and you want to calm down before you over-react.
 So you defer the conversation until everyone is calmer.
 You empathize, and then reschedule:

 "I hear you're angry I won't let you stay up later.
 I want to focus on our discussion, and I can't while I'm trying to get everyone into bed at night.
-Can we make a date to talk about this after school tomorrow?"
+Let's make a date to talk about this after school tomorrow."

-Then, you don't forget.
-You initiate the discussion and look for a win-win solution in good faith.
+Then, don't forget, even if she does (temporarily).
+Initiate the discussion and look for a win-win solution in good faith.

 Your ten year old screams "You never understand!
 I hate you!"